-- new teen worker a "buddy" or mentor.
-Sometimes this is a more experienced teen worker. helps give hands-on training, and offers safety tips. - stores, young employees are issued different colored smocks, based on age.
-This lets the supervisors know at a glance who is not allowed to - An employer in the fast-food industry, with 8,000 young workers in five states, develsystem to ensure that teens hours during school weeks.
+- " A California zoo assigns each new teen worker a "buddy" or mentor.
+Sometimes this is a more experienced teen worker.
+This mentor answers questions, helps give hands-on training, and offers safety tips. - " At one chain of convenience stores, young employees are issued different colored smocks, based on age.
+This lets the supervisors know at a glance who is not allowed to operate the electric meat slicer. - " An employer in the fast-food industry, with 8,000 young workers in five states, developed a computerized tracking system to ensure that teens aren't scheduled for too many hours during school weeks.